A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: What is a Reasonable Conception of a Quarrel?

 To evaluate the reasonability of any (structural) conception of a quarrel, we begin by first identifying the core property that we assume any reasonable (structural) conception of a quarrel should possess, namely {\em cooperative-success-reduction}; an interpretation of that property, which we call {\em internal motivation}; and two further properties relevant for distinguishing the type of quarrel it is, namely, {\em symmetry} and {\em reciprocality}.
 We begin with an informal characterization of each property for intuition, and then formalize them.

 We assume that the essence of a quarrel can be articulated by the property we label cooperative-success-reduction (CSR).
 We assume, in other words, that any conception must satisfy this property to be a reasonable conception of a quarrel, and that any conception satisfying it is ipso facto a reasonable conception.
-CSR holds that when the votes of two players $i$ and $j$ agree, the players never do better and sometimes do worse -- that is, they are {\em less successful} overall in securing the outcome for which they both vote -- if they quarrel than if they do not.
-Intuitively, when effective cooperation between two players diminishes, their effectiveness in helping each other to secure outcomes for which they both vote reduces.
-The ``cooperative'' in cooperative-success-reduction refers to the fact CSR requires a reduction in each player's success in divisions in which their votes {\em agree}.
-(This contrasts with the players' reduced success in divisions in which their votes {\em disagree}, which corresponds to the concept of an {\em ambush}, not quarrel.
-We shall return to the ambush concept in Section~\ref{sec:framework}.)
+CSR captures two core notions: first, that quarrelling would never benefit the effectiveness of the cooperation of voters whose votes agree (even if it might, as we shall see, confer other, strategic benefits); and second, that quarrelling can sometimes be harmful in this respect.
+CSR therefore holds that when the votes of two players $i$ and~$j$ agree, they are never {\em more successful} in securing the outcome for which they both vote if they quarrel than if they do not, and are sometimes {\em less successful}.
+We assume CSR captures the essence of a quarrel because we take the notion of quarrelling to refer to diminishing effective cooperation, and take the notion of effective cooperation to imply helping each other to secure outcomes. \footnote{Compare CSR with a weaker property, that quarrelling players are not successful in more divisions {\em overall}.
+This latter property (which is implied by CSR, but not vice versa) permits quarrelling to {\em improve} success in some divisions as long as such improvement is offset by success-reduction in other divisions.
+This is too weak to capture the notion of quarrelling precisely because it implies that in some circumstances quarrelling might improve the effectiveness of two players' cooperation.} Thus, intuitively, when effective cooperation between two players diminishes, their effectiveness in helping each other to secure outcomes for which they both vote never improves and sometimes is lowered. \footnote{We say {\em cooperative}-success-reduction because CSR concerns players' success in divisions in which their votes {\em agree}.
+This contrasts with players' reduced success in divisions in which their votes {\em disagree}, which corresponds to the concept of an {\em ambush}, not quarrel.
+We shall return to the ambush concept in Section~\ref{sec:framework}.}

 We also assume that any conception of quarrelling must be compatible with interpreting the reduction or elimination of cooperative success as {\em internally motivated}, in the sense that the reason for reduction refers to a quarrelling player's own agency.
 By contrast, consider a scenario in which the cooperative success of two unwavering friends is reduced because a third party interferes with the effectiveness of their cooperation: this scenario could also be formalized by CSR, but it does not correspond to the intuitive notion of a quarrel between the two players.
 It corresponds, rather, to the concept of what we might call an {\em external attack}.